capoony/PoolSNP/README.md

 -   Python 3
 -   [GNU parallel](https://www.gnu.org/software/parallel/)

+### Installation

+see also https://bioconda.github.io/recipes/poolsnp/README.html#package-poolsnp for installation with CONDA

 ### Description

 PoolSNP is a heuristic SNP caller, which uses an MPILEUP file and a reference genome in FASTA format as inputs.
 NOTE, that the FASTA headers may NOT contain any special characters, such as "/\|,:", or else they will be ignored.
 Heuristic parameters to be passed to the shell script are: